Kuduremukh Trek - 8th & 9th August 2015

 Whenever I hear Kudremukh, lush green ranges of undulating mountains ranges spring to my mind.
 With BTC, I was set to hike to the peak.
 With the rains dwindling away, this seemed like my best shot of this year’s rain trek.

+Our trek began as soon as we got off at Mullodi, near Kalasha.
+Tucked away into some winding road, this village will hardly give you reason to take a second glance, but this route gets trampled by lots of hikers heading to the Kudremukh peak.
+The road leads from the main road (Kalasa-kudremukh) to the forest office, overall about 6+ kms.
+The tar road climbs up at a gradual slope losing its sheen after about one third the way.
+The mud road ahead with its coarse soil which has somehow held strong for some many rains is twisted by jeeps that ply from the main road to the homestays and makes it quite a muddy ordeal to walk on.
 Well it was a pleasant morning and after quite a bumpy ride from bangalore, we didn’t mind stretching our legs a bit.
 Our trek leader Chenna convinced us that it was a short way up , and we never doubted despite seeing two jeeps pass us either way twice.
 We chatted around, getting to know other people while we walked next to the waving tops of the 50ft areca-nut trees.
 But walking in the slush was not to easy.
 There was also one point where there was a stream flowing across the road and we had to remove our shoes to get past.
 On the way,one of the jeeps got stuck in the muck and all the four wheel drive wasn't helping, but one good shove from our volunteers and it was on the move.

 Close to 9am, we reached Raje gowda’s residence.
 He has converted his house to a home stay and we boys got a outhouse room while the girls camped inside the house.
 After a filling breakfast of hard kadabu and chutney, we decided not to do the trek the same day.
 It was close to 10am and we didn’t want to return late in the dark.
 We had the entire next day for it.
 So, we headed down back towards the road on a walk again to discover something new.
 By then, we were really getting convinced that Channa might have fudged the numbers on this being a very short path.
 There was a light rain which seemed to change its intention to pour every few minutes, so, we had to constantly juggle around with the raincoats.
 We had a variety of full robed, hooded, super-hero characters with capes - Yellow, grey, black, beige.
 I was in a black poncho, and along the way one of the bull grazing around gave me a long hard stare before it got convinced that I was not to be messed with(luckily) :)